gomeddo/GoMeddo-Activity-Scheduling-and-Registration/README.md

 ## Demo

-You can find a demo [here](https://gomeddo-activity-scheduling-and-registration.vercel.app/home).
+You can find a demo <a href="https://gomeddo-activity-scheduling-and-registration.vercel.app/home" target="_blank">here</a>.

 ## High-Level Use Case
 This example provides a starting point for integrating *GoMeddo's* "**activity registration**" capabilities into your website using the Javascript SDK.